denisecase/44-517-bigdata-syllabus/.github/SECURITY.md

 It reads data from source files to create custom versions.
 All programs may introduce potential security issues.
 When working on custom versions, follow secure coding practices.
-Carefully review all propsed modifications before merging.
+Review all propsed modifications carefully before merging.

 ## Dependencies